content ideas for X by HelloJohnPaul, TeamJohnH, John Paul Hernandez

 All creators experience moments of success and failure.
 They spend hours developing an idea, outline, research, and putting it to paper.
 Sometimes it kicks off or it falls flat.
 It’s the curse of the creator.
 You can have a good idea, but ideas fail all the time.

-I spoke to one creator recently that spent hours researching for a Twitter thread.
+I spoke to one creator recently that spent hours researching for an X thread.
 He thought it would take off.
 It was interesting, original, and offered real value.

 That thread didn’t do well.
 He wrote it with integrity and with the hopes that it would help many people.
 The problem is that we’re playing with a game of odds.
 We don’t know what will connect with an audience until it’s published.

-If we could compress our content ideas on Twitter, we can see if our target audience is interested in the topic before investing more into it.
+If we could compress our content ideas on X, we can see if our target audience is interested in the topic before investing more into it.

 In the context of a tree, it goes like this.
 We plant the idea and put it into full view of the sun.
 Our audience waters it as they engage with us and provide feedback.
 If, and only if, it connects with them, we now have a validated idea to dig deeper.

-This isn’t an excuse to throw random pieces of content and to see if people bite as if there are no humans involved and we’re dealing with an algorithm filled with robots.
-This is a way to publish valuable content, but condensed, and to see if people are interested in more.
+This isn’t an excuse to throw random pieces of content at people and see if they bite, as if there are no humans involved and we’re dealing with an algorithm filled with robots.
+This is a way to publish valuable content, but condensed, and see if people are interested in more.

 It’s fair to you, as the creator, and fair to the consumer.
 If they like something, they want more of it.
 Creators provide value to others.
 It’s only fair that they serve by giving the most relevant value to the people they care about most.

 How can we plant seeds?
-There are many ways you can do it on Twitter.
-It can be a short tweet, a poll, a thread to validate a future article, but here’s one that’s tested by my community that you can try too.
+There are many ways you can do it on X. It can be a short tweet, a poll, a thread to validate a future article, but here’s one that I tested with my community.

 Introducing the Micro Thread

-That’s when the community I co-host, Build Your House Club, created the Micro Thread.
-Our members commit to producing these mini threads on Twitter for 21 days in a row.
-It helps them clarify their brand, provide consistent value, and increase their influence on the platform.
+That’s when the community I co-hosted, Build Your House Club, created the Micro Thread.
+Our members committed to producing these mini threads on X for 21 days in a row.
+It helped them clarify their brand, provide consistent value, and increase their influence on the platform.

-Micro Threads are powerful because the framework is structured, making it easy to do each day, and they act as seeds to your content ideas on Twitter.
+Micro Threads are powerful because the framework is structured, making it easy to do each day, and they act as seeds to your content ideas on X.

 For example, a Micro Thread that takes 5 minutes in the morning can be the start of a new idea you have been thinking about.
 You send it out and your audience connects with it, reflecting on what they think and how much they like it.